At the age of 21, Croker has worked his way through the Knights’ lower grades.

 Enjoying representative success in his junior career, 2019 saw the forward make the move to rugby league against men with five Canterbury Cup appearances.

-Having been a standout performer with the Jersey Flegg side, Croker joins the NRL squad in 2020 on a Development Contract.
+Having been a standout performer with the Jersey Flegg side, Croker joined the NRL squad in 2020 on a Development Contract.

 Who am I: Mat Croker